Essential Oil Perfume Blends

 BASE NOTE:

 Perfume base notes are referred to as the “legs” of a perfume blend.
-They are the last scent you’ll pick up and are the last scent you’ll smell at the end of the day.
+They are the last scent you’ll pick up and the last scent you’ll smell at the end of the day.
 Base notes are often rich, deep, and musky.

 Examples include: